linuxvn/khoailang/README.md

 ## Design principles

-* You can't code with a hungry sould
+* You can't code with a hungry soul
 * You code to make food, not to make shit
 * Don't make the world worse with your shit